Gambling Laws in Illinois

 Legislators and stakeholders are discussing the different avenues that the Illinois sports betting industry could go, following a hearing in the House Subcommittee on Sales, Amusement and Other Taxes in April 2019.
 Four amendments providing avenues for legalizing sports betting were filed to Riverside Democratic Rep. Michael Zalewski’s House Bill 3308 in March 2019.
 J. B. Pritzker, Governor of Illinois has already budgeted to bring in more than $200 million of new state revenue next fiscal year from licensed sports gambling.
 Current legal discussions are focused on promoting mobile wagering and making sports betting safe and legal for consumers to combat black market practices.
 Representatives are discussing the need for remote online registration, a more tenable licensing fee and multiple skins and brand investments in sports betting.

-- We use trusted sources such as ESPN and Legal Sports Report to gather any relevant industry news.
+- We use trusted sources such as ESPN to gather any relevant industry news.

 - We aren’t just experts in sports betting, we have dedicated teams across the gambling sector including for casino games such as slots and have created an online roulette guide.

-- We keep on top of upcoming legal changes by closely following legislative revisions through the Illinois Online Guide in Illinois
+- We keep on top of upcoming legal changes by closely following legislative revisions through the Illinois Government.

 Most Popular Sports in Illinois